Moesif/moesif-dotnet/README.md

 _boolean_, default true.
 Set to false to not log the request and response body to Moesif.

 #### __`EnableBatching`__
-_boolean_, set to true for queuing sending data to Moesif.
+_boolean_, default true.
+When true, the SDK will queue the events and send them in batches for performance.
+This can be set to false for debugging reasons or for certain serverless applications.

 #### __`AuthorizationHeaderName`__
 (optional), _string_, Request header containing a Bearer or Basic token to extract user id.
-Also, supports a comma separated string.
+Also, supports a comma-separated string.
 We will check headers in order like "X-Api-Key,Authorization".

 #### __`AuthorizationUserIdField`__
 (optional), _string_, Field name in JWT/OpenId token's payload for identifying users.
 Only applicable if authorization_header_name is set and is a Bearer token.